By Arthur Teboul//Updated /12 min read/Tutorial

 Method 3: MacMD Viewer (native rendered view)

 A dedicated Markdown viewer renders the file as styled HTML with headings, tables, syntax-highlighted code blocks, and Mermaid diagrams.
-MacMD Viewer is built specifically for this workflow on macOS:
+MacMD Viewer ($19.99 one-time) is built specifically for this workflow on macOS:

 1. Open MacMD Viewer or double-click any .md file (once MacMD is set as the default handler).